QIAGEN Launches First QIAplex Products for Highly Multiplexed, PCR-Based Assays

-Venlo, The Netherlands, May 30, 2007 - QIAGEN, the world's leading provider of sample and assay technologies for research in life sciences, applied testing, and molecular diagnostics, today announced the launch of the first assays based on its breakthrough QIAplex PCR multiplex technology.
+Venlo, The Netherlands, June 1, 2007 - QIAGEN (Nasdaq: QGEN, Frankfurt, Prime Standard: QIA), the world's leading provider of sample and assay technologies for research in life sciences, applied testing, and molecular diagnostics, today announced the launch of the first assays based on its breakthrough QIAplex PCR multiplex technology.
 QIAplex PCR allows highly sensitive detection of multiple molecular targets in one test.

-Samples that could contain multiple pathogens such as viruses and bacteria as well as other disease markers, previously had to be analyzed with assays that typically test for between one and three molecular targets.
+Samples that could contain multiple pathogens such as viruses and bacteria as well as other disease markers, previously had to be analyzed with assays that typically test for only one molecular target.
 Such tests are costly, take time and in the case of negative results lead to sequential testing for one potential target after the other.
-QIAplex-based multiplexing has great advantages compared with single-target assays, since one or more targets can be detected in one test and from one sample.
+QIAplex-based multiplexing has significant advantages compared with single-target assays, since one to up to 20 targets can be detected in only one test using the same sample.
 This permits sensitive and simultaneous analyses of multiple nucleic acid targets.

 The newly developed and launched QIAplex panels, ResPlexTM I Panel, ResPlexTM II Panel and StaphPlexTM Panel,* allow parallel detection of more than ten bacterial and viral targets in a single reaction.
-The panels are launched in research use only formats.
+The panels are launched in QIAGEN format as research use only products.

 "The striking advantages of the QIAplex panels are the simultaneous detection of a group of targets as well as early and highly sensitive recognition of multiple targets", said Dr. Jens Dannenberg, global product manager at QIAGEN.
 "QIAGEN's multiplex PCR technologies open completely new possibilities to the customer and are a perfect addition to QIAGEN's product portfolio of preanalytical products and real-time PCR assays."